 - depressed moods

-Also, people with some personality disorders, including antisocial personality disorder, may have a higher risk of attempting suicide than the general population.
+Also, people with some personality disorders, including antisocial personality disorder, may have a

 If you know someone at immediate risk of self-harm, suicide, or hurting another person: